July 2011 – What it Means to Care First

 Tornado Relief Help:

 The tornadoes that came through Raleigh in April were devastating.
 Many people lost everything and just had each other and their pets.
 The doctors and staff of Care First Animal Hospital wanted to help in any way we could.
 Dr. Gordon spent hours cutting up trees and clearing yards.
 Dr. Wages and a technician from Oberlin held a mini-rabies clinic to vaccinate pets.
 We have boarded several pets until their owners had a place to stay.
 Hill’s Science Diet also donated food to our clinic which we gave to firemen to distribute to those in need.
 We realize that our small contribution doesn’t bring back houses and precious items lost, or even lessen the pain of those that lost loved ones or loved pets, but we do hope that it helped relieve some of the burden.

 Are you interested in helping those still recovering from the April tornadoes?
-Here are a couple of links to organizations that could use you! http://www.thegreenchair.org/ and http://www.ciraleigh.org/.
-As always the rescue organizations in our area could use volunteers and donations to help with pets that lost their homes.BACK TO NEWS & EVENTS
+Here are a couple of links to organizations that could use you! https://www.thegreenchair.org/ and http://ciraleigh.org/index.html.
+As always the rescue organizations in our area could use volunteers and donations to help with pets that lost their homes.Back to Blog